devicons/devicon/CONTRIBUTING.md

   <li><i>Optional</i>: Reference the issues regarding the new icon. </li>
   <li>Some bots will check your SVGs.
 If there are any errors, please fix them as instructed.</li>
   <li>Wait for a maintainer to review your changes.
 They will run the <a href='#peekBot'><code>peek-bot</code></a> to check your icons.</li>
-  <li>If there are no issues, they will merge it using <a href="https://github.com/devicons/devicon/discussions/470">squash merging</a>.
-If there are any problems, they will let you know and give you a chance to fix it.</li>
+  <li>If there are no issues, they will merge it using <a href="https://github.com/devicons/devicon/discussions/470"><b>squash merging</b></a>.
+If there are any problems, they will let you know, and give you a chance to fix them.</li>
 </ol>

 <hr>